Singapore Gay Travel

-I crashed at the cozy and modern B.E.A.T.
+I loved the cozy and modern B.E.A.T.
 Capsule Hostel, located directly on the Singapore River close to the marina.
 This hostel was by far the best I’ve ever stayed in.
-Air conditioned and private, it was perfect for spending a few nights.
+Air-conditioned and private, it was perfect for spending a few nights.